mcmtilman/SwiftPuLP/README.md

     ...

-This property returns a list of all validation errors encountered.
-Currently the SwiftPuLP supports the following validation errors.
+This property returns a list of all validation errors.
+Currently SwiftPuLP supports the following validation errors.

     public enum ValidationError {